Ehtasham-Arif01/Ehtasham-Arif01/README.md

 ## About Me

-I'm a 6th-semester Computer Science student at **FAST NUCES** (CGPA 3.25 · Dean's List 2025) focused on **AI/ML Engineering** and full-stack development.
+I'm a 6th-semester Computer Science student at **FAST NUCES** (Dean's List 2025) focused on **AI/ML Engineering** and full-stack development.
 I build and deploy machine learning models, computer vision systems, and production web applications on Linux — and I'm actively seeking an **AI/ML Engineering internship** where I can contribute to real-world problems.

 - 🔭 Currently working on computer vision and graph-based ML projects
 - 🌱 Deepening knowledge in deep learning, MLOps, and big data pipelines